krishNala/terraform-ansible-mule-runtime-deployment/readme.md

 10. Additional volume added to EC2 instance for the Mule runtime installation
 11. Amend the EC2 ALB security group source to be a string list, to support for example a private and public load balancer.
 12. Implement filters to select VPC ID and Subnets (you will need consistent VPC and Subnet naming conventions!)
+13. Add NTP settings for the host and allow egress traffic
+14. Integrate with Systems Manager to control updates

 Any other suggestions, please shout out.